-I got to the last few pages of the small sketchbook I carry in my purse, and being frugal (or cheap) I could not just “call it done.”
+I got to the last few pages of the small sketchbook I carry in my purse, and being frugal I could not just “call it done.”
 A beautiful autumn day, time to spare, and no sense of direction led me to a well-hidden wetland/swamp behind the local shopping mall.

-1: what ‘paint holder’
+1: What ‘paint holder‘ do you use?

-The colors are the basic 7 used by Ron Ranson, a famous British painter who has inspired me for years.
+The colors I use are the basic 7 used by Ron Ranson, a famous British painter who has inspired me for years.
 I added one to his set to complete my collection.
 ‘Ranson’s Seven’ are:

 So this particular afternoon, by the time I parked and settled in, I had Gershwin’s Rhapsody in Blue playing on the car stereo.
-As I put the finishing touches on the little painting, I found myself ‘punctuating’ the foliage to the jazzy beat of the music, just like David would use his encircled thumb and index finger to show his staccato approval of a perfectly phrased piece of music.
+As I put the finishing touches on the little painting, I found myself ‘punctuating’ the foliage to the jazzy beat of the music, just like David had used his encircled thumb and index finger to show his staccato approval of a perfectly phrased piece of music.

 Thank God for my niece Anne who made a wonderful CD compilation of her dad’s favorite music, and sent a special copy to me.
 God bless Anne, and David’s wife Deirdre, and their other daughter Emily, who each did their best to love a man who was often quite unlovable.
 If there is reincarnation, Dave deserves a do-over.
 In everything except musical taste.
 He got that one down perfect.